shayded-exe/tuneup-prime/README.md

 ### Updating

 tuneup PRIME will notify you when an update is available and show a button to download the latest version.

-> Adding full auto updates would require me to code-sign the app on macOS.
-This requires a \$99/yr Apple developer subscription which I currently can't afford.
-Please consider paying above the minimum to both help me have more time to develop this app as well as afford this subscription.

 ## ❓ How To Use